karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ANOTHER_CONSTANT :: 72.12
 ```

-then
-`my_variable: int = ANOTHER_CONSTANT`

-will not compile unless you force the constant into an int, which you can do by writing
-`my_variable := int(ANOTHER_CONSTANT)`.

-Note: Here we moved the `int` to the right hand side because we did a cast, so we didn't have to write the type.
+then `my_variable: int = ANOTHER_CONSTANT` will not compile unless you force the constant into an int, which you can do by writing `my_variable := int(ANOTHER_CONSTANT)`.
+In doing so the value `72.12` would be truncated into just `72`.
+Note: Here we moved the `int` to the right hand side because we did a cast, so we didn't have to write the type of the variable.

 In this case ANOTHER_CONSTANT is an "untyped floating point number", meaning that it cannot automatically be put into an integer, but it can be put into different kinds of floating point numbers, like so: